How to get signposted to the right professional to Stop Snoring

 - Determine the most appropriate way to help

 If we accept that only snoring patients complaining of daytime sleepiness (somnolence), with a positive history of obstructive sleep apnoea are likely to be referred for specialist investigation, then snoring patients with no relevant medical history and a negative obstructive sleep apnoea (OSA) history are unlikely to be screened at a specialist level.

 In the UK, a sleep-trained dentist can (in an indemnified way) screen and recognise obstructive sleep apnoea symptoms.
 As such, they are the most appropriate professional to offer first-line therapy (a custom-made anti-snoring device) to those who do not merit further investigation in secondary care.

-Should an individual snore, with or without experiencing sleepiness during their normal awake time then this Clinical Decision Support System which uses (amongst other questions) a pictorial version of the Epworth Sleepiness Scale1 and the published Stradling Dookun pre-treatment screening questions2 could reasonably be considered appropriate to capture the data for professionals to use and determine the necessity for further investigation in accordance with their current assessment criteria (which of course may change).
+Should an individual snore, with or without experiencing sleepiness during their normal awake time then this Clinical Decision Support System which uses (amongst other questions) a pictorial version of the Epworth Sleepiness Scale3 and the published Stradling Dookun pre-treatment screening questions4 could reasonably be considered appropriate to capture the data for suitably trained professionals to use and determine the necessity for further investigation in accordance with their current assessment criteria (which of course may change).

 Why would clinicians use a Clinical Decision Support System (CDSS)?